 When her whole tribe disappears from Westerners, Karana and her brother have to survive themselves.
 However, her brother is killed by wild dogs, and, all alone, she needs to survive on her own before befriending the very dog that killed her brother.
 She sometimes has hard struggle but passes what people think women can't do and does it with no help at all but the knowledge she learned as a young girl

-This movie is based on the Newbery Award-winning book "Island of the Blue Dolphins" by Scott O'Dell.
-The book is based on the true story of a woman left behind on the Channel Islands by missionaries in the early 1800s.
-She lived alone on the one of the islands for 18 years and died of dysentery seven weeks after she was "rescued" and brought to the mainland.
+This movie is based on the Newbery Award winning book "Island of the Blue Dolphins" by Scott O'Dell.
+The book was based on the true story of a woman left behind on the Channel Islands by missionaries in the early 1800s.
+She lived alone on one of the islands for eighteen years and died of dysentery seven weeks after she was rescued and brought to the mainland.
 She is buried in the graveyard of the Santa Barbara Mission in California.
 See more »

 Was this review helpful to you?